 Working out at a high intensity is not as easy as it may seem.
-It takes time, patience, and dedication to reap the rewards of an intense workout.
-But don’t let that discourage you.
-Studies show that people who work out harder have more muscle mass, less fat and better blood sugar levels than those who do not exercise intensely.
-When you work out hard, your body releases endorphins, a chemical that makes you feel good and can give you a natural high.
+It takes time, patience, and dedication to see the payoff of an intense workout.
+But don’t let that discourage you!
+When you work out hard, your body releases endorphins which make you feel good about yourself and give you a natural high!
+Studies show that people who work out harder have more muscle mass, less fat, and better blood sugar levels than those who do not exercise intensely.

-Intensity is a measure of how hard your body is working and how much energy you are burning.
-Technically, it’s defined as “the amount or degree to which something exists”.
-The harder the effort, the higher your intensity will be.
-On the other end of the spectrum, lower levels of exertion will achieve more control over movement and body function.
+Intensity is a measure of how hard you’re working out.
+Technically, it’s defined as “the amount or degree to which something exists.”
+The harder the effort, the higher your intensity will be, and vice versa for lower levels of exertion or control over movement.

 How to Increase Intensity While Staying Injury-Free